How Are Title And Registration Fees Paid On A Mobile Home?

 As a quick review, when buying a mobile home in Florida on leased land, please remember that we are just buying the home and not the land it sits on as we have discussed in the past, we are buying personal property and not real estate.
 Since we are buying personal property, then all the fees will need to be paid directly to your local Department of Motor Vehicles.

 As of this writing, the fee to title a mobile home on leased land in Florida is $78.25 per side of the home This is per side of the home.
 If you were to buy a double-wide, it would be double this price or a triple-wide would be triple that cost.

 Does this make sense so far?
 Okay, good!

-To register the home, it is based on the length of the home itself and how long you are looking to get the home registered for.
-The length of the home can be found off the actual title itself.
+Registering the home is based on the length of the home itself and how long you are looking to get the home registered for.
+The length of the home can be found in the actual title itself.